Penale History, Family Crest & Coats of Arms

 Early History of the Penale family

-Another 229 words (16 lines of text) covering the years 1455, 1487 and 1867 are included under the topic Early Penale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Penale research.
+Another 115 words (8 lines of text) covering the years 1455, 1487 and 1867 are included under the topic Early Penale History in all our PDF Extended History products and printed products wherever possible.

 Penale Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Penale have been found, including Pennell, Pennel, Penell, Pennall, Pennells, Pennalls, Penal and many more.

 Early Notables of the Penale family (pre 1700)